spencercap/funcy-picker/README.md

     - ON = `npm link`
     - OFF = `npm unlink`

-# testing
+---

+## notes

+-   for dev use in a firebase functions codebase (thus requires `firebase` as a peer dependency)
-for testing what the parts of the npm install will be run:
+-   for testing what the parts of the npm install will be run:
     `npm pack --dry-run`

----

 ## resources